 Even if you only have a couple of employees, workflows are essential in order to pin down procedures and make sure the customer experience goes smoothly.
 Training brand-new employees as your business continues to grow is also simpler when you have workflows in place.

 Workflows give employees a definitive action for what to do next.
 They can be as simple as a bullet list of steps saved as Google Docs, or flow charts which explain the actions in a graphic format.
 These workflows can also be built directly into CRM systems to give sales and marketing teams reminders of what the next step is within their workflow.
-No more tracking and note taking… a well setup CRM system gives automated and tailored reminders!
+No more tracking and note taking required.

 6. Ensure you can personalise, scale and tailor for the future